 All microbes in an ecosystem, such as the soil or the intestinal tract, are collectively called the microbiota.
 Additionally, if you add up the conditions in the ecosystem, the compounds produced by the microbes and other structural elements, such as viruses, you end up with the microbiome.
 Still, although the terms mean something different, World Microbiome Day and International Microorganism Day share the same mission, namely celebrating the power of microbes.

 About International Microorganism Day

-International Microorganism Day (IMD) was launched in 2017 in Portugal.
-The date of September 17th was chosen, as this marked the day that Antonie van Leeuwenhoek sent a letter to the Royal Society of London with the first description of a single-celled organism, in 1683.
+International Microorganism Day was launched in 2017 in Portugal.
+The date of September 17th was chosen, because this marked the day that microbiologist Antonie van Leeuwenhoek sent a letter to the Royal Society of London, in which he was the first to describe a single-celled organism, which happened in 1683.
 As stated on the website, the organization “aim(s) to teach and provide a platform, both online and offline, for microbe lovers around the world to share their passion and knowledge of the microbes in our daily lives.”
-Four year since its launch, IMD has multiplied exponentially and spread internationally.
+Currently, four year since its launch, International Microorganism Day has multiplied exponentially and, moreover, spread internationally.

 Starting already September 16th, the team of International Microorganism Day organize a 24-hour livestream, including lectures, workshops and also fun activities.
 This livestream can be accessed via the IMD-website or their social media channels.
 If you want to join, please find the detailed program here.